lizhang20/missing-semester-2020/4_data_wrangling/solutions.md

      ```

+## 3. In-place substitution using sed

-3. `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt` well? alternative ways?
+Is `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt` a good idea?
+Alternative ways?

-     no, the `input.txt` will be empty.
+No, the `input.txt` will be empty.

-     use the `-i` option: `sed -i 's/REGEX/SUBSTITUTION/' input.txt`
+Use the `-i` option: `sed -i 's/REGEX/SUBSTITUTION/' input.txt`

-     or use `sed s/REGEX/SUBSTITUTION/ input.txt > output.txt`
+Or use `sed s/REGEX/SUBSTITUTION/ input.txt > output.txt`